 Inhabit has shared the photos of the new store, which is called Jablka Adama, or “Adam’s Apple.”

 The front desk is literally a big wooden box on wheels.

 Wooden boxes normally used to store fruit now hold accessories.

-Alex Heath is a staff writer at Cult of Mac and co-host of the CultCast.
+Alex Heath is a senior writer at Cult of Mac and co-host of the CultCast.
 He has been quoted by the likes of the BBC, KRON 4 News, and books like "ICONIC: A Photographic Tribute to Apple Innovation."
 If you want to pitch a story, share a tip, or just get in touch, additional contact information is available on his personal site.
 Twitter always works too.